-How to Measure Your Candidate Experience9th October 2019
+How to Measure Candidate Experience9th October 2019

 If you're reading this, you probably know that every applicant to your job ads is like a micro-influencer for your employer brand.
 Research shows that between 55% and 70% share details (positive and negative) about their recruitment experience online on sites like Glassdoor, which have a huge impact on your overall brand perception.

-If you're providing a positive experience for candidates you'll gain advantages such as higher acceptance rates and more qualified applicants.
+If you're providing a positive experience for candidates you'll gain advantages such as higher acceptance rates and more qualified applicants when recruiting.
 But if the experience is negative on the other hand, the consequences can be severe.
 A large part of what is considered your employer brand is built from experiences during the recruitment process and has a big impact on what level of talent you're able to attract.

-Measuring your candidate experience is all about knowing what candidates say about you and your process from start to finish.
+Measuring your candidate experience is all about knowing what candidates say about you and your hiring process from start to finish.
 That is, from the first pageview on your ad until the applicant receives either a rejection-letter or an offer.

 Negative feedback can be hard to handle, but necessary to pick up as soon as possible to avoid more.
 Rather than finding a bad review with 13,000 views on Glassdoor 4 months later, it's better that feedback comes to you directly.
 Reversing a bad image can be a tall order.

 Setting up a good measurement system takes time and can be very complex.
 But there are great tools out there that can help you simplify the task.
+Remember to enable for both quantitative feedback (net promoter score) and qualitative (open text or in-person discussions).

 Getting Valuable Feedback - Tips

-It's crucial to minimize the number of questions and keep them relevant to get good responses throughout the process.
+It's crucial to minimize the number of questions and keep them relevant to get good responses throughout the hiring process.

 In terms of timing, it makes sense to ask candidates for feedback as they exit the process and not in every step.
 Save important overall questions for candidates that make it through to the end and not annoy them with too many feedback requests along the way.
 Applicants that are screened before the interview step are a better choice when asking about the applicant page.